M2muserGit/Git_Jenkins_Integration/README.md

-Here we will be covering all things about Git and Jenkins connection/Integration
+Here we will be covering all things about Git and Jenkins connection/IntegrationWe can integrate Github and Jenkins in multiple ways